sreeram-dev/shippit-take-home/geektrust/README.md

 ## Run Configurations
-Please use the `gradle run` configuration in the `.idea` directory to test run the application with test files from the `src/test/resources` java.
+Please use the Run configurations in the `.idea` directory to test run the application with test files from the `src/test/resources` java.

-## Gradle Wrapper Based Testing
-For standalone testing use `./gradlew run`. <br\>
-Here is an example command using test resources:
-`./gradlew run --args="src/test/resources/simple_testcase_1.txt"`

 ## Unit and Integration Tests
 Please run  the following command to run the tests